Thinking resilience

 Thinking about resilience, in all its forms and definitions, consist essentially to think about the amphibolic character of phenomena or situations that are triggering change (breaking) when at their tipping points.
 In scientific terms, it refers to a state of intermediacy where a metabolic process participates in both anabolic and catabolic pathways of an organism or system.

-In a philosophical perspective, it necessarily refers to our capacity to compose with adverse phenomena through our experience of the real and to explore the critical points of our relations to the living world.
-Life itself, nature and the very movement of all things.
-Resilience would therefore be that « kick inside », a vital process pushing us forward would have said Bergson.
+In human sciences, the notion of resilience refers to our capacity to overcome or compose with adverse phenomena through our experience of the real and to explore the critical points of our relationship to the world : life itself, nature and the very movement of all things.
+Resilience would therefore be that «kick inside», a vital process pushing us forward would have said Bergson.
 Life above all.

 Minding life

-Here, I think, first philosophy should be considered as the only true attempt and the only way to transcend the dualism between materialism and the spiritual on which the cognitive sciences and phenomenology are founded.
-For, it propose an intuitive and creative - ethical, non-representational and poetic - approach to « living in the world ».
-Its poietic is inefable in essence, presence and absence, beyond reason and enliving the irrational.
+Here, first philosophy should be considered as the only true attempt and the only way to transcend this dualism between materialism and the spiritual on which the cognitive sciences and phenomenology are founded.
+For, it proposes an intuitive and creative - ethical, non-representational and poetic - approach to «living in the world».
+Its poietic is ineffable in essence, beyond reason and enlivening the irrational.
 Entirely in action.
-A sentiment and a self-giving to the unknown.
-Hundred passages to life that are opening up to the becoming of our being.
+Presence and absence.
+A sentiment and a self-giving to the unknown and a hundred passages to life that opens up to the becoming of our being.

 ...